bthol/Space-Battle/README.md

 # Space_Battle
 Developer: Blake Thollaug

-Last update: 02/24/2022
+Last update: 06/12/2022

-Description: This is my first coding project.
-Please judge accordingly.
+Description: This is a custom console game that I developed to practice javaScript logic and videogame design.